Bryan Gould

 Bryan Charles Gould (born 11 February 1939) is a New Zealand-born British former politician and diplomat.
 He served as a Member of Parliament (MP) from 1974 to 1979, and again from 1983 to 1994.
-He was a member of the Labour Party's Shadow Cabinet from 1986 to 1992, and stood unsuccessfully for the leadership of the party in 1992.
+He was a member of the Labour Party's shadow cabinet from 1986 to 1992, and stood unsuccessfully for the leadership of the party in 1992.

-Gould returned to New Zealand and in 2004 was made a director at TVNZ.
+Gould returned to New Zealand in 1994 to take up the position of vice-chancellor of the University of Waikato, serving until 2004.
+From 2004 to 2007, he was a director of TVNZ.

 Early life and family

 Gould was born in Hāwera, New Zealand, on 11 February 1939, the son of Charles Terence Gould and Elsie Gladys May Gould (née Driller).
 He was educated at Tauranga College from 1951 to 1953, and then Dannevirke High School between 1954 and 1955.
 He went on to study at Victoria University College from 1956 to 1958, and Auckland University College from 1959 to 1962, graduating BA LLB in 1961, and LLM with first-class honours two years later.
 He was a New Zealand Rhodes Scholar to Balliol College, Oxford, from 1962.
 After completing a degree in Law with first-class honours, he joined the British Diplomatic Service in 1964.
 He then returned to Oxford as a tutorial Fellow in Law at Worcester College alongside Francis Reynolds.

-Gould's brother is Wayne Gould, best known for popularising Sudoku.
+Gould's brother is Wayne Gould, best known for popularising Sudoku outside of Japan.
 They are descendants of George Gould, a former chairman of the New Zealand Shipping Company.
 In 1967, Bryan Gould married Gillian Anne Harrigan, and the couple went on to have two children.

 Parliamentary career

-Having fought the seat unsuccessfully in February 1974, Gould was elected Labour MP for Southampton Test in October 1974 and held it until 1979.
+Having fought the UK seat Southampton Test unsuccessfully in February 1974, Gould was elected Labour MP in October 1974 and held it until 1979.
 He worked as a television journalist from 1979 to 1983, and was then elected as MP for Dagenham from 1983, holding the seat until he resigned on 17 May 1994.

-Gould was a member of Neil Kinnock's Shadow Cabinet, serving first as Shadow Chief Secretary to the Treasury, then as spokesman on Trade and Industry, the Environment, and later on Heritage.
-In 1992 he founded the Full Employment Forum.
-Later that year he was defeated in the leadership election to succeed Kinnock after the general election, which Labour had lost to the Conservative Party for the fourth election in succession.
-John Smith won the leadership contest, but Gould resigned from Smith's Shadow Cabinet on 27 September 1992 when the Shadow Cabinet rejected a referendum on the Maastricht Treaty and in protest against Labour's support for the European Exchange Rate Mechanism.
+Gould was a member of Neil Kinnock's shadow cabinet, serving first as Shadow Chief Secretary to the Treasury, then as spokesman on Trade and Industry, the Environment, and later on Heritage.
+With Peter Mandelson, he ran Labour's campaign for the 1987 general election, which was later described by the BBC as "slick and professional" despite Labour suffering another landslide defeat to the Conservative Party.

+In 1992, he founded the Full Employment Forum.
+Later that year he was defeated in the leadership election to succeed Kinnock following the general election, which Labour had lost to the Conservative Party for the fourth election in succession.
+John Smith won the leadership contest, but Gould resigned from Smith's shadow cabinet on 27 September 1992 when the shadow cabinet rejected a referendum on the Maastricht Treaty and in protest against Labour's support for the European Exchange Rate Mechanism.
 He resigned his parliamentary seat in May 1994 when he was about to return to New Zealand.